dasmeta/horizon-monitor/README.md

 ## Horizon application monitoring separate laravel application queue workers

+A boilerplate application to test horizon monitoring for multiple applications.
+In example we have 2 applications cms-app and website-app.
+Cms app has 2 workers.
+One is listening to main queue, another is listening for long running jobs queue.
+Website has only single worker with single queue.

 copy environments from .env.example to .env

 For horizon auth you need to connect it with authentic and setup right environments